qafny/qaskell/qaskell-submission/artifact/README.md

                     \
                      D --- E

-### Graph coloring - Classical
+### Graph Coloring - Classical

-Haskell solution can be run as follows:
+The Haskell solution can be run as follows:

         $ cabal run qaskell -- color classical

-Or if you prefer to use a REPL, test other data structures, and color counts
+Or if you prefer to use a REPL to test other data structures and color counts:

         $ cabal repl